techidaily/site-win11-tips/source/_posts/avoiding-add-ons-for-disk-image-duality-on-pc.md

 ## Cloning Your Hard Drive: What This Means

  Hard drives and SSDs can fail, leading to data loss.
-If you're already getting[signs that your hard drive is failing](https://www.makeuseof.com/tag/5-signs-hard-drive-lifetime/) or experiencing[symptoms from an SSD that's about to give up](https://www.makeuseof.com/tag/5-warning-signs-ssd-break-fail/) , you should consider cloning them.
+If you're already getting [signs that your hard drive is failing](https://www.makeuseof.com/tag/5-signs-hard-drive-lifetime/) or experiencing [symptoms from an SSD that's about to give up](https://www.makeuseof.com/tag/5-warning-signs-ssd-break-fail/) , you should consider cloning them.
 That way, you can keep your data secure when your storage drives fail.

  Also, if you want to upgrade your drive to a different one, cloning it will make data transfer easier while retaining its existing configuration.
 This differs from a backup, which copies your files only.